Triton-Anchor/.github/profile/README.md

 Choose beforehand to use cpp or python exclusively for each package

-Include a README.md that includes instructions for running the package in isolation
+Include a README.md with instructions for running the package in isolation

 ### Process: